macosforge/dss/Documentation/CachingProxyProtocol-README.txt

 this PLAY request.
 The specified packet numbers must be based on the packet number RTP-Meta-Info field.
-For information on how to request packet numbers as part of the RTP stream, see the RTP-Meta-Info payload format Internet Draft (FIXME!!).
+For information on how to request packet numbers as part of the RTP stream, see the RTP-Meta-Info payload format Internet Draft (draft-serenyi-avt-rtp-meta-00).

 The header format consists of two semi-colon delimited arguments.
 The first argument must be the packet number range, with the start and